June 19, 2018

 To participate, applicants must submit a completed online application form.
 Please submit one application per company (1-3 applicants).
 Don’t delay, as space is limited.

 Is there a cost to participate in the FLP training and certification program?

-No, there is no cost to the participate for the 2018 FLP training program.
+No, there is no cost to the participate for the 2018 or 2019 FLP training programs.
 The cost of the program is being subsidized by the Region of Peel and York Region at this time.

-Upon receiving confirmation that your company has been approved for the FLP program, you will be required to send a copy of the following to hold your spot in the program:
+Once you have submitted your application, you will be required to send a copy of the following to hold your spot in the program:

-- Certificate of Liability Insurance with Errors and Omissions/Professional Liability.
+- Certificate of Liability Insurance, 2 million required with Errors and Omissions/Professional Liability, 1 million required.